stoplime/cgdd3103/CGDD3103_Project_1/ReadMe.md

 Each displayed button in the control menu can change keys.
 If a button is pressed, the next key pressed will be the assigned key for the control.

 ### 6. Enemy Cube
-The enemy cube has it's own health system which is displayed above the enemy.
+The enemy cube has its own health system which is displayed above the enemy.
 If the Player were to walk into the enemy, the player will lose 5 points of health.

 ### 7. Player Health Regen
 The player has a Regen ability to gain two points of health every ten seconds.
 If the player takes damage, the player's regen timer will reset to the original ten seconds.

-### 8. Player Prijectiles
+### 8. Player Projectiles
 The player can shoot two types of projectiles at random.
 The smaller projectile will deal 10 points of damage onto the Enemy if it hits.
 The larger projectile will deal 20 points of damage onto the Enemy if it hits.
-Both projectiles will despawn if the projectile did not colide with an Enemy within 5 seconds.
+Both projectiles will despawn if the projectile did not collide with an Enemy within 5 seconds.

 ### 9. Enemy takes Damage
 The Enemy displays the damage it took by decreasing its health bar.
 If the enemy health is less than or equal to zero than the enemy will die.